otacke/h5p-dictation/README.md

 ## Support me at patreon!
 If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke

-## Building H5P Dictation
-If you downloaded the source code and want to build the distribution files, you can use the build scripts ...

 ## Building the distribution files
 Pull or download this archive files and go into the main folder.
 There run